Navy says it’s charting a new course after rash of problems

 For example, the electric-drive Zumwalt, commissioned in 2016, was designed to get close to shore to bombard land targets.
 But its 155mm advanced gun system is being scrapped because each rocket-propelled, GPS-guided shell costs nearly as much as a cruise missile.

-Meanwhile, two versions of the speedy littoral combat ship were envisioned as chasing down pirate ships off Somalia.
+Meanwhile, two versions of the speedy littoral combat ship were envisioned as chasing down pirate ships.
 One version had class-wide propulsion problems, and both were criticized as too lightly armored for open ocean combat.
 The Navy is already scrapping the first four of them.

-The most expensive ship in Navy history, meanwhile, is the newest aircraft carrier, the USS Gerald Ford.
-It has had problems with the system that launches jets and the elevators that move weapons, among other things.
-It was supposed to cost $10.5 billion but the price tag has risen to $13.3 billion and “four weapons elevators are still not finished and the reliability of key systems is low,” said Inhofe, a Republican from Oklahoma.
+The most expensive ship in Navy history, meanwhile, is the newest aircraft carrier, the USS Gerald Ford, which has had problems with the system that launches jets and the elevators that move weapons.
+It was supposed to cost $10.5 billion but the price tag has risen to $13.3 billion, “and the reliability of key systems is low,” said Inhofe, a Republican from Oklahoma.

-These ship classes have taught the Navy costly lessons.
-Costs on the first ships in the classes were 23% to 155% — or about $5 billion – higher than original estimates, according to the Congressional Budget Office.
+Together, the costs on the first ships in each of those classes were 23% to 155% — or about $5 billion – higher than original estimates, according to the Congressional Budget Office.

 “Congress has mandated the Navy not put the cart before the proverbial horse by requiring system integration between platforms and new technologies and fully testing prior to rolling out new programs,” said Sen. Mazie Hirono, a Hawaii Democrat and chair of the Armed Services seapower subcommittee.